Atanna128/HEDSPI-DICT/README.md

 ## Deployment

-You can run the code by opening file `main.java`
+You can run the code by opening file `Main.java`

 ---